hyrmn/Katas/Bowling/README.md

 > scriptcs bowling.csx -debug
 ```

 All steps in the kata, as I go through them, are commits on the bow.csx.
-So, start from the first commit if you want to see how I go through red/green/refactor (note, only green and refactor steps are committed)
+So, start from the first commit if you want to see how I'm going through red/green/refactor with Uncle Bob's kata.

 Not claiming this is the right or best impl or approach, but I'm branching out a little by doing this in the open.